Tennessee cities, counties broaden closures amid coronavirus

 NASHVILLE, Tenn.
 (AP) — More cities and counties in Tennessee on Monday issued strict orders for nonessential businesses to shut down temporarily and people to stay at home as much as possible to curb the spread of the coronavirus.

-Memphis; Knox County, which includes Knoxville; and Sumner County joined metro Nashville in issuing the so-called safer-at-home orders.
+Memphis; Knox County, which includes Knoxville; Sumner County and Chattanooga were among the local governments to join metro Nashville in issuing the so-called safer-at-home orders.
 Tennessee has so far stopped short of the kind of broad stay-at-home mandates announced in a growing number of states, including California, New York, Illinois, Ohio, Michigan and West Virginia.

 “For me, it’s about the right time for the right decision in the right place," said Tennessee Gov. Bill Lee, who added that “nothing is off the table.”
 "Every city is different.
 Every county is different.
 Every state is different.
 There’s no one-size-fits-all.
 There’s no guaranteed solution.”